-B. Non-Public School Student Admission

-- 1. Admission Requirements.
+- B. Non-Public School Student Admission - 1.
+Admission Requirements.
 Students must meet the normal admission requirements.
 This includes the requirements that the student: be a resident of the District, be of school attendance age and not have graduated or have received a GED. - 2.
 Admission Process.
 Students must complete the normal enrollment process and forms required by the District and/or the building for enrollment of all children.
-This includes the requirements relating to: birth certificates, immunizations, physical examinations, and visual evaluations.

-C. Non-Public School Student Enrollment Standards

-- 1. Maximum Enrollment.
+This includes the requirements relating to: birth certificates, immunizations, physical examinations, and visual evaluations. - C. Non-Public School Student Enrollment Standards - 1.
+Maximum Enrollment.
 Students may not enroll in more than 2 middle school courses or 10 semester credit hours of high school courses during any one semester.
 Elementary students may not enroll in programming of greater than 90 minutes of instruction each day. - 2.
 Capacity Limits.
-Enrollment will be subject to capacity limits.
-Any grade level, program, or course which has been determined to be at capacity for option enrollment purposes shall not be available for non-public school students.
-The middle school principal and counselor shall also establish capacity limits for particular courses each semester.
-Students will not be permitted to enroll in courses beyond the established capacity limits. - 3.
+Enrollment will ordinarily be subject to capacity limits.
+Any grade level, program, or course which has been determined to be at capacity for option enrollment purposes will not ordinarily be available for non-public school students. - 3.
 Integrated Courses.
 Students must meet prerequisite requirements to be enrolled in a course by appropriate credits earned through an accredited program.
 The principal may on a discretionary basis allow prerequisite requirements to be satisfied where the student provides reasonable indications that the academic criteria have been met, such as results from achievement tests or other indications of adequate preparation. - 4.
 Educationally Appropriate Programs and Courses.
 Students will not be allowed to enroll in programs or courses which the school administration determines to not be educationally appropriate for the student.
 Determination of whether a program or course is educationally appropriate will be made based on the standards the District uses for making academic placement decisions. - 5.
-Essential versus Non-Essential Elective Courses.
-Non-public school students are not permitted to enroll in essential courses.
-Essential courses are those which are required to be offered by the student's private, denominational, parochial or home school.
-For non-public school students attending an approved school, essential courses are: language arts, social studies, science, mathematics, vocational education, foreign language, visual and performing arts, and personal health and physical fitness.
-For non-public school students attending an exempt school, essential courses consist of a sequential program of instruction designed to lead to basic skills in the language arts, mathematics, science, social studies, and health.
-A non-public school student will not be precluded by this provision from enrolling in non-essential elective courses.

-D. Non-Public School Student Policies
+Selection of Courses.
+Subject to Paragraphs 1 through 4 of this Paragraph C, and all other applicable provisions of this Policy, non-public school students may select their courses. - D. Non-Public School Student Policies